-- DSSAT Version 4.8.
+- DSSAT Version 4.8.x.
 This software is free and is available from the DSSAT Foundation (www.DSSAT.net).
 Students will be provided with the software during the DSSAT course.
-The DSSAT software is licensed, and you will have a license that will continue after the course. - A textbook that describes the models and applications, Tsuji et al., Understanding Options for Agricultural Development.
-The book will be provided as part of the registration fee for the DSSAT course, and a copy will be provided to each student. - Each student is expected to provide his/her own computer, preferably a notebook that can be used during the workshop and be brought to the discussion periods.
+The DSSAT software is licensed, and you will have a license that will continue after the course.
+The DSSAT software is Open Source and in the public domain. - A textbook that describes the models and applications, Tsuji et al., Understanding Options for Agricultural Development.
+The book will be provided as an e-Book as part of the registration fee for the DSSAT course. - Each student is expected to provide his/her own computer, preferably a notebook that can be used during the workshop and be brought to the discussion periods.